open-telemetry/sig-end-user/architecture/blueprint-template.md

 Each guideline MUST address at least one challenge presented in the Common Challenges.
 If a guideline does not directly help with any challenges, it MUST NOT be included.
 The author SHOULD ensure that recommendations explain the value of applying them.
-For example, a guideline should not simply state "Declarative config is provided to teams as a centralised config file", but rather as "Declarative config is provided to teams as a centralised config file so that a consolidated set of domain-specific properties are applied with minimal friction, allowing configuration owners to quickly perform changes at scale".
+For example, a guideline should not simply state "Declarative config is provided to teams as a centralized config file", but rather as "Declarative config is provided to teams as a centralized config file so that a consolidated set of domain-specific properties are applied with minimal friction, allowing configuration owners to quickly perform changes at scale".

 Diagrams SHOULD be used here to illustrate the North Star architecture or proposed interaction modes between teams.
 Consider using Mermaid diagram definitions to facilitate maintenance.
 -->